High School Quiz Show: Extra Credit | Frequently Asked Questions

 - Family members of WGBH employees and An Unlikely Story employees may not participate on a High School Quiz Show team.

-- Only schools that have officially registered and meet the eligibility requirements will be invited to compete.
+- Only schools that meet the eligibility requirements will be invited to compete.

 To encourage a positive atmosphere and foster good sportsmanship, all participating schools and teams (including coaches, students and administrators) agree to abide by the Code of Conduct listed in the Rules.